nina1012/FIP-CatCare/README.md

    ```
 8. Push your branch and open a Pull Request

+Thank you for contributing and helping improve this project! ❤️

 ### Design Inspiration 🎨

 This project’s design was inspired by [FIP Oasis](https://fipoasis.com) and [Cure FIP](https://www.curefip.com/), with custom tweaks to fit my app’s functionality and style.